How To Invest Using CPF

-Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.
+Today, we are going to share with you how to invest your CPF Investment Scheme (CPFIS) in a no-brainer way.

 The best part?

-You need not be financial savvy to do this.
+You need not be financially savvy to do this.
 A beginner can do it!

 And I’ll reveal the exact step-by-step process, which you can follow easily.

-It is to provide option to CPF members to invest their CPF savings in various instruments such as insurance products, unit trusts, fixed deposits, bonds and shares.
+It is to provide options to CPF members (apply to Permanent Residents (PR) and Singapore Citizens only) to invest their investible savings in their CPF Ordinary Account (OA) and Special Account (SA) in various instruments such as investment-linked insurance products, unit trusts, fixed deposits, bonds, and shares in Singapore.

 – 18 years old or older,